-Why white and black hue’d artwork is so captivating and how to add it into your art collection.
+Why white and black hued artwork is so captivating and how to add it into your art collection.

-T he perception of color fascinates neuroscientists and our brain influences our perception of colors to such a degree that some scientists consider colors to be an illusion.
+The perception of color fascinates neuroscientists.
+And our brain influences our perception of colors to such a degree that some scientists consider colors to be merely an illusion.
+A series of experiments showed that humans have been conditioned to expect certain items in certain colors: example: green ketchup doesn’t make sense and is kinda gross.

 Color enters your brain at every turn, but makes an impact in at least two major ways;